 On Dublin Bus, one child under three is carried free in the company of a fare-paying passenger as long as the child isn’t taking the seat of another paying passenger.
 For children under the age of 16, the child or school fare applies, but it is a good idea to carry proof of age for teenagers.
 Dublin Bus also offers family tickets and, if travelling outside Dublin by bus, check out Bus Eireann for its child and family ticket prices.

 On Irish Rail, children between the age of five and 16 will pay half the equivalent adult fare.
 Children under the age of five travel free when accompanied by a fare-paying passenger and if they are not occupying the seat of a paying passenger.
 Family rail tickets are available, too, with Day Return and Open Return options valid for one or two adults and up to four children under the age of 16.

 In Northern Ireland

 Fundays, Family Friendly HQ, Family Fun and the host of attractions offered by Heritage Island are excellent resources for child activities on the island of Ireland.
 Day Out With The Kids has lots of ideas for child-friendly happenings specifically in Northern Ireland while Outdoor NI has plenty of active outdoor options.
 Weather and climate

 Maximum temperatures in the summer reach about 25 degrees in Ireland and winters are generally mild, meaning that you can easily spend a good amount of time outdoors.
-The weather is changeable, though, so it’s advisable to bring warm jumpers, Wellington boots for splashing and rainproof gear.
+The weather is changeable, though, so it’s bring warm jumpers, Wellington boots for splashing and rainproof gear.